Zone of the Enders

-Zone of the Enders (Note: Zone of the Enders (Zōn obu Endāzu)) is a video game franchise created by Noriaki Okamura and Konami that focuses around combat in space with mecha called Orbital Frames.
+Zone of the Enders (Note: Zone of the Enders (Zōn obu Endāzu)) is a video game franchise created by Hideo Kojima and Konami that focuses around combat in space with mecha called Orbital Frames.
 The original Zone of the Enders was released for the PlayStation 2 in March 2001.
 A sequel, Zone of the Enders: The 2nd Runner was released for the same system in 2003.
 In 2012, the two games were re-released in high-definition for the PlayStation 3 and Xbox 360 as Zone of the Enders HD Collection.
 Zone of the Enders: The Fist of Mars was released for Game Boy Advance in 2001.
 Zone of the Enders: 2167 Idolo, an original video animation, was released in March 2001.
 A twenty-six episode anime television series Z.O.E.
 Dolores, I ran from April to September 2001.

 Common themes

 Setting

 The Zone of the Enders series is set in the late 22nd century.
-Mankind has colonized Mars, and space colonies are set up in orbit around Jupiter.
-Fueling this expansion are two scientific advances: the development of the Laborious Extra-Orbital Vehicle, or LEV, a mecha used for labor and military use, and the discovery of Metatron, a high-energy ore found on Callisto.
-Those in power on Earth begin to take a dim view of the colonists of Mars and Jupiter, calling them "Enders", and imposing harsh and exploitative laws and taxes against them.
-Eventually, different groups on Mars begin to rise up in opposition to Earth, the most well known of these called Bahram.
-A new weapon given to these rebels is the Orbital Frame, a mecha which makes extensive use of Metatron-based technology.
+Humanity has colonized Mars, and space colonies are set up in orbit around Jupiter.
+Fueling this expansion are two scientific advances: the development of the Laborious Extra-Orbital Vehicle (LEV), a mecha used for labor and military use, and the discovery of Metatron, a high-energy ore found on Callisto.

+Those in power on Earth begin to take a dim view of the colonists of Mars and Jupiter, calling them "Enders" and imposing harsh, exploitative laws and taxes on them.
+Eventually, different groups on Mars begin to rise up in opposition to Earth, the most well-known of these being called 'Bahram'.
+A new weapon given to these rebels is the Orbital Frame, a mecha that makes extensive use of Metatron-based technology.
 These Orbital Frames come to shape the destiny of Earth and its colonies, for both good and evil.